top of page

 SUMMARY OF GRADE

-• Significant Accomplishments: High school financial literacy instruction requirement; K-12 Vocational Studies financial literacy standards; Kentucky Financial Empowerment Commission; Financial Literacy and Personal Finance website
+• Significant Accomplishments: High school financial literacy instruction requirement through a stand alone one credit course; K-12 Vocational Studies financial literacy standards; Kentucky Financial Empowerment Commission; Financial Literacy and Personal Finance website

 AN IN-DEPTH LOOK